aidandreyes/COPD/Observations.md

 **Lines 313-343:**
 The 95% confidence interval for asthma status does not include zero, which indicates that there is not a significant difference in fever 1 phase 2 between asthma patients and non-asthma patients.

+**Lines 348-395:**

+The height and age categories were the only categories of the five with a slope significantly different from zero.

+Only positive values would be within height's 95% confidence interval.
+This reflects 95% confidence that the true population slope for height would be positive, suggesting a positive correlation between height and fever 1 phase 2.
+Meanwhile, only negative values were within age's 95% confidence interval, reflecting 95% confidence that the true population slope was negative and suggesting a negative correlation between age and fever 1 phase 2.

+However, zero was within the confidence intervals for the other three categories, signifying 95% confidence that the population slope would not be significantly different from zero.
+This suggests lack of correlation between each of the categories with fever 1 phase 2.

+This data reflects similar observations to the previous visual representation, as height and age were the only categories to show correlation on their respective scatterplots.